 The transition to long-term tactics requires considering many things, including your sales team structure.

-Here is how the sales team structure in B2B business usually look like.
+Here is how the sales team structure in B2B business

 In this structure, Lead Generation Team, which can be in-house or outsource, is building email lists of the potential customers.

 Prospecting is a job of your SDR team while Deal Closing Team is doing meetings in order to close the deals.